Welcome to the Marion Rams Football Department

 Game Start times

-Games are played on a Saturday, with B grade starting at 12.50pm and A grade at 2.20pm.
-Coaches will advise what time players are required to arrive at the ground for warm-up.
+Games are played on a Saturday, with B grade starting at 12.15pm and A grade at 2.15pm.
+Coaches will advise what time players are required to arrive at the ground for warm-up, typically 11am for the B Grade and 1pm for the A Grade.

 All seniors are required to have their own Marion shorts and socks (green) for playing.
 Home games require that players wear their green club shorts and away games require white club shorts.
 The team guernsey is supplied by the club and need to be returned to the kit bag after every game so they can be washed by the club.
 Uniforms are available for purchase from the club.